-In February 2019 the Council set out a Financial Plan for 2018/2023.
-Changes to the local government finance system are expected to include the phasing out of Revenue Support Grant (RSG) and changes to the distribution of New Homes Bonus.
-There will be a full reset of the business rates system in 2020/2021 which will allow full implementation of reforms to the Business Rates Retention Scheme and the outcome of the review into relative needs and resources, the Fair Funding Review.
-The Financial Plan for 2018/2023 was approved by Council on 22 February 2018.
+In February 2020 the Council set out a Financial Plan for 2019/2024.
+This reflected the significant uncertainty around anticipated changes to the local government finance system which included the phasing out of Revenue Support Grant (RSG), Rural Services Delivery Grant and changes to the distribution of New Homes Bonus.
+A full reset of the business rates system was also due in 2020/2021 which was to allow for implementation of reforms to the Business Rates Retention Scheme.
+Additionally, the outcome of the review of relative needs and resources (the Fair Funding Review) was due to be announced.
+The Financial Plan for 2018/2023 was approved by Council on 21 February 2019.